reale/dechargements/README.md

-# Ciclotimie
+# Déchargements

 ## Introduction

-This repository contains the source code of my poetry book *Ciclotimie*.
+This repository contains the source code of my poetry book *Déchargements*.

 ## Where to find the book